 Beau Soir Ensemble

 The group was founded by harpist Michelle Lundy in 2007.
-The Trio regularly performs at venues and acclaimed concert series in the DC and Baltimore area including the Kennedy Center's Millennium Stage, Sundays at Three in Columbia, Harman Center for the Arts, Arts Club of Washington, The Lyceum, Church of the Epiphany, Dumbarton House, Washington County Museum of Fine Arts, Old Town Hall (Fairfax, VA), and The Anderson House.
-The Trio also won the 2014 Montpelier Arts Recital Competition.
+Beau Soir Ensemble regularly performs at venues and acclaimed concert series in the Mid-Atlantic region, including the Kennedy Center's Millennium Stage, Strathmore Mansion, Alden Theatre, Center Stage, Sundays at Three in Columbia, Harman Center for the Arts, Arts Club of Washington, The Lyceum, Church of the Epiphany, Dumbarton House, Washington County Museum of Fine Arts, Old Town Hall (Fairfax, VA), and The Anderson House.
+The trio also won the 2014 Montpelier Arts Recital Competition.

 Beau Soir frequently offers performances featuring world and local premiers by various exciting composers As part of its commitment to exposing audiences to contemporary music and new artists.

 Since 2014, the trio has performed local premieres of music by David Bruce, Don Davis, Milton Barnes, Marjan Mozetich, Lucas Richman, Stephen Main, Eduardo Angulo, Sonny Burnette and Paul Ben-Haim.
 In 2021, Beau Soir will perform the world premiere of “Two Trios” by Alexander Jacobsen and “The Nightfall” by Roberto Di Marino in 2021.

 The innovative group is also dedicated to expanding the repertoire available to flute / viola / harp, including the commissioning of Baroque transcriptions of music by J.S.
 Bach and C.P.E.
 Bach along with a music by Piazzolla and Ravel.